 A VOSpace identifier can be resolved to a HTTP endpoint for accessing representations of the node associated with it.
 A client SHOULD use the following procedure to resolve access to a VOSpace node from a VOSpace identifier:

-- Resolve HTTP service endpoint of VOSpace service with registry - Append "nodes/" and the path following the naming authority part of the VOSpace identifier to the service endpoint vos://example.com!vospace/container-6/siap-out-1.vot?foo=bar
+- Resolve the HTTP endpoint of a VOSpace service with using the registry. - Append "nodes/" and the path following the naming authority part of the VOSpace identifier to the service endpoint

 Given the example identifier